+The world of counseling is diverse and offers many types of therapy.
+Each person who enters therapy treatment has different mental health issues and thus different emotional needs.
+All human beings have struggles and life challenges.
+Depending on what an individual is dealing with or which mental illness the person has, it can determine what sort of therapeutic practices will work best for them.
 Some people are looking to talk to someone, so they feel emotionally validated.
 Perhaps they need advice on how to handle their life problems.
 Other people need therapy to confront mental illness and develop healthy coping mechanisms.
-The good news is as a client; you have many options as to what kind of therapy you choose, whether it’s Cognitive Behavior Therapy, Psychoanalysis, exposure therapy, or DBT there are many ways to get well.
+The good news is as a client; you have many options as to what kind of therapy you choose, whether it’s Cognitive Behavior Therapy, Psychoanalysis, exposure therapy, or DBT.
+There are many ways to get the help you need.
 Here is a list of articles describing the different types of counseling.

-Therapy is a place where you spend a dedicated amount of time talking to a mental health professional regularly.
-When you pursue therapy, you’ll see a psychologist, a social worker, or perhaps a licensed mental health counselor.
+Therapy is a place where you spend a dedicated amount of time talking to a mental health professional, such as a therapist or counselor.
+When you pursue therapy, you’ll talk with a psychologist, a social worker, or perhaps a licensed marriage and family therapist.
 These professionals are there to help you work through any problems that you’re experiencing in your life.
 No topic is off-limits in therapy.
-It’s your time to talk about what’s going on with you as an individual.
-You might go to therapy to treat mental health issues, or you might head in to talk about stressors in your daily life.
-Therapy can be conducted in a variety of ways, and different kinds of therapy will help different people.
-When you look for a therapist, you might come across professionals who practice psychodynamic therapy, CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), which is a modified form of CBT, or EMDR (Eye Movement Desensitization and Reprocessing), which is used to treat trauma.
-It might take a couple of tries to find the right therapist and the most effective form of therapy for you, but once you find the right fit, it’s sure to be a game-changer.
+It’s your time to talk with your therapist about what’s going on with you as an individual.
+You might go to therapy to treat mental health issues, or you might need to talk with a therapist about the stressors in your daily life.

 It might be hard to know where to start if this is your first time seeing a therapist.
-If you have health insurance that covers behavioral health services, you can start there.
-Look for a therapist that’s covered by your insurance plan by calling your insurance company or searching online to see what therapists take your insurance.
-If you can’t find a therapist that accepts your insurance or you don’t have insurance, you can see a therapist at a low-cost clinic, or you can see one that works on a sliding scale.
-There are many options when it comes to finding a therapist.
-Start with talking to your general or family doctor.
-They probably get a lot of requests for therapy referrals and can help find you a therapist in your area.
-If you don’t want to see a local therapist and would prefer to talk to someone online, that’s always an option as well.
-Before we expand on that, let’s talk about the benefits of seeing a therapist.
+If you have health insurance coverage that covers behavioral health services, you can start there.
+Look for a therapist that’s covered by your health insurance plan by calling your health insurance company or searching online to see what therapists take your health insurance.
+If you can’t find a therapist that accepts your insurance or you don’t have insurance coverage, you can see a therapist at a low-cost clinic, or you can see a therapist that works on a sliding scale as opposed to insurance companies.
+There are many options when it comes to finding a therapist even without an insurance company.

-Some people believe that they don’t need a therapist and that they can solve their problems, but as smart and intuitive as you are, it’s always helpful to have an objective person there to figure out what’s happening from an outside perspective.
+Some people believe that they don’t need a therapist and that they can solve their problems.
+As smart and intuitive as you are, it’s always helpful to have an objective person to help figure out what’s happening.
 You’re not objective about your own life, so therapy is beneficial for everyone in that regard.
 Another misconception that some people believe is that therapy is only for “crazy” people.
 It’s not.
 Therapy is for anyone who wants to better themselves and gain emotional insight into who they are.
 You can learn the tools to become more self-aware and balanced.
 Some people believe that therapy is for people who are self-absorbed and want to talk about themselves all the time and that it’s a place to complain.
-The reality is that treatment requires much substantial emotional labor, and it’s certainly not about complaining - therapy is about finding solutions to persistent problems in your life.
+The reality is that treatment requires substantial emotional labor and it’s certainly not about complaining - therapy is about finding solutions to persistent problems in your life.
 A therapist isn’t there to listen to people whine.
 They’re there to help you be productive and learn how to help yourself.

-One of the things you want to make sure before deciding to meet with a therapist is that the person knows what they’re doing and can provide adequate mental health treatment.
+One of the things you want to make sure of before deciding to meet with a therapist is that the person can provide adequate mental health treatment.
 However, how can you be sure that your provider is capable of providing care for mental health issues?
 First, check to make sure they have a license to work with clients and provide mental health treatment.
-Your therapist needs to be licensed to practice, and hold their license in the state that you’re seeing them in.
-If they’re an online therapist, that they hold a license in the state that they provide mental health treatment to clients in so that it’s legitimate.
+Your therapist needs to be licensed to practice in the state that you’re seeing them in.
+If they’re an online therapist, they should hold a license in the state that they provide mental health treatment to clients.
 Check their credentials and trust your intuition.
 If something doesn’t feel right, it’s probably not.
 The right therapist for you is going to feel like a good fit.
 If they don’t feel like someone that you can confide in and share your feelings with, then they’re not right for you.
 Know that you can choose someone else and that switching therapists is a perfectly okay thing to do.

 When you’re seeing a therapist, you want to make sure that they care about your and they’re listening to your feelings.
 Here are some questions to ask yourself about your experience with your provider: